Jason Schreier: At Bloomberg News

 Shortly after leaving Kotaku, Schreier took a position as reporter at Bloomberg News in April 2020.
-He still focuses on the video game industry and coverage of game development.
+There, he continued to cover the video game industry and game development.

 While at Bloomberg, Schreier wrote his second book, Press Reset: Ruin and Recovery in the Video Game Industry, related to the volatility of the video game industry, which was released in May 2021.
 The book was a New York Times bestseller for non-fiction during the week of May 30.
+Play Nice, his third book, documenting the history of Blizzard Entertainment, was released in October 2024.

 Podcasts

 Schreier is one of the co-hosts of the podcast Triple Click with former Kotaku co-workers Kirk Hamilton and Maddy Myers.
 It is hosted on the Maximum Fun network.

 Personal life

 Schreier lives in the New York City area.
 He is Jewish.
 On June 24, 2018, Schreier married Amanda Coleman, a litigation associate at Cravath, Swaine & Moore, whom he had met at NYU.